News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Limiting endpoints per user makes KrakenD keep in-memory counters for the two dimensions: endpoints x clients.

-The client_max_rate is more resource consuming than the max_rate as every incoming client needs individual tracking.
-Even though counters are space-efficient and very small in data, it’s easy to end up with several millions of counters on big platforms.
+The client_max_rate is more resource-consuming than the max_rate as every incoming client needs individual tracking.
+Even though counters are space-efficient and very small in data, many endpoints with many concurrent users will lead to higher memory consumption.

-When a single user connected to an endpoint exceeds their client_max_rate, KrakenD starts to reject connections with a status code 429 Too Many Requests and enables a Spike Arrest policy.
+When a single user connected to an endpoint exceeds their client_max_rate, KrakenD starts rejecting connections with a status code 429 Too Many Requests and enables a Spike Arrest policy.

 Example: